House of Chocolate

 If your visit to Grenada is scheduled between March and June, then you could be lucky enough to witness the spectacle of the leatherback turtles visiting the island.

 The leatherback turtle is the largest of the sea turtle family.
-At up to 6 foot long and weighing up to 2000 lbs, witnesses cannot fail to be astounded by the size and the presence of this giant marine reptile.
+At up to 6 feet long and weighing up to 2000 lbs, witnesses cannot fail to be astounded by the size and the presence of this giant marine reptile.

-Leatherback turtles travel up to 10,000 miles per year as they traverse the world’s oceans seeking food, mates and their egg laying beach – the very same beach that they were born on several years before.
+Leatherback turtles travel up to 10,000 miles per year as they traverse the world’s oceans seeking food, mates, and their egg-laying beach – the very same beach that they were born on several years before.
 Yes, nature really is that amazing!
 Their shell is soft as leather and is quite unique in that it does not have plates as you might expect to see on other turtle species and even tortoises.